-Hi everyone and welcome to My Living With Diabetes Today.
+Welcome to My Living with Diabetes Today.

 Supporting “people with diabetes” is very important.
 One way to support a diabetic is to call him or her “a person with diabetes” because they usually do not prefer to be called a “diabetic”.
 Another way to support “people with diabetes” is to not label or judge them.
 Regular physical activity, enjoying a very healthy diet, and listening to your doctor are very helpful methods in coping with diabetes.